pldubouilh/kade/README.md

 Known Array of Decentralised Elements !

 ### Todo
- * Make fancy RPC / API
+ * RPC
+   * Rudimentary API available.
+Functionality will come with future dev
  * Start working on a web gui
  * Setup new devices mode